Emma Raducanu pulls of out Billie Jean King Cup Finals with wrist injury

-Emma Raducanu is out of the Billie Jean King Cup in Glasgow next month with the British No 1 unable to recover from a wrist injury despite her rehab efforts; the former US Open champion will now concentrate her efforts on getting fit in time for next season and the Australian Open
+Emma Raducanu is out of the Billie Jean King Cup in Glasgow with the British No 1 unable to recover from a wrist injury despite extensive rehab; the former US Open champion will now concentrate her efforts on getting fit in time for next season and the Australian Open in January

 Emma Raducanu has been forced to pull out of Great Britain's Billie Jean King Cup Finals squad after failing to recover from a wrist injury.

-Raducanu had been called up alongside Harriet Dart, Heather Watson and Katie Boulter for the event to be held in Glasgow from 8-13 November despite pulling out of the Transylvania Open with a wrist injury.
+Raducanu had been called up alongside Harriet Dart, Heather Watson, Katie Boulter with a fifth player added at a later date for the event to be held in Glasgow from 8-13 November, despite pulling out of the Transylvania Open and Guadalajara Open with a wrist injury.

 But the 19-year-old has been unable to recover in time, despite extensive rehab, with Raducanu confirming she won't be ready in time.